 Sally H. Wertheim Educational Leadership Award

 This award recognizes an outstanding graduate student who not only demonstrates scholarship, character, and commitment to others-qualities steeped in the Jesuit mission-but who also seeks to enhance, and shows promise for improving, the educational experiences of children and youth.
 Candidates for the award must be a currently active student in a Master in Education program at John Carroll University.

 The William P. Hoffman Endowment for Professional Development Scholarship

-This scholarship is a memorial tribute to Dr. William P. Hoffman who was a professor in the John Carroll University Department of Education & School Psychology.
+This scholarship is a memorial tribute to Dr. William P. Hoffman who was a professor in the John Carroll University Department of Education.
 He worked with the Educational Administration program from 1970 to 1980.
 The purpose of this endowed award is to recognize and support outstanding scholarship and leadership in education.
 Candidates for this award must be a senior in the undergraduate education program or a graduate student.

 Golden Apple Awards – Early Childhood, Middle Childhood, Adolescent/Young Adult, Multi Age

 These awards honor senior education students for academic excellence based on their grade point averages.
 The department makes six to eight of these awards each year, divided among candidates for certification/licensure at different levels.